New Yorkers Against Religion-Based Bigotry

 Our non-advocacy of "inside job" theories

 We encourage 9/11 Truth activists to (1) be more cautious about advocating any hypothesis about what really happened, (2) examine carefully the best evidence and arguments against (as well as for) any hypothesis before endorsing it, and (3) avoid dogmatic attachment to any theory.
-When 9/11 Truth activists are too quick to embrace controversial claims, they thereby discredit the movement in the eyes of the general public.
+When 9/11 Truth activists are too quick to embrace controversial claims, they thereby discredit their movement in the eyes of the general public.
 "9/11 Truth" should mean demanding that the truth which has been covered up be investigated and revealed, not claiming that we already know the hidden truth.

 Counteracting post-9/11 bigotry against Muslims